SamuelJForrest/forrest-records/README.md

 ## Credits

 ### Code
+- [Elf Sternberg](https://stackoverflow.com/a/4151742) for the code to regroup the artists queryset used on the /artists page.
 - [Code Artisan Lab](https://www.youtube.com/watch?v=fqIBA2Vpws0&ab_channel=CodeArtisanLab) for the code to set up the related items list on product pages
 - [Laffuste & Phoenix](https://stackoverflow.com/a/16909142) for the syntax to iterate through RelatedManager objects.
 - [Wouter J](https://stackoverflow.com/a/15146850) showed me how to use for loops in SCSS, which allowed me to add the homepage social icons animation in simply.